raspberrypilearning/poetry-generator/en/step_4.md

 --- task ---

 Click on Ada to test your code, and enter your name when asked.
-You should see that your name has been stored in the `name`{:class="blockdata"} variable.
+You should see that your name has been stored in the `name`{:class="block3variables"} variable.

 ![screenshot](images/poetry-name-test.png)